dotnet/core/cli/known-issues.md

 MSIs.
 There is, however, a way to remove the bits as well as the "recipe" for dotnet.
 More information can be found on [this SuperUser question](http://superuser.com/questions/36567/how-do-i-uninstall-any-apple-pkg-package-file).

+## Installing VS 2017 RC or dotnet CLI preview3 prevents Visual Studio 2015 .NET Core tooling from working
+Symptoms:
+Opening a project.json solution in Visual Studio 2015 fails with `error: Error reading '{some root path}\.vs\restore.dg'`

+Workaround:
+- Copy the full command line that is failing, something like C:\Program Files\dotnet\dotnet.exe restore "C:\Users\user\Desktop\SampleApp\.vs\restore.dg"
+- Open a command prompt and navigate to the project directory, e.g. cd C:\Users\user\Desktop\SampleApp\
+- Run the copied command from this directory
+- Reload the project in Visual Studio

 # What is this document about?
 This document outlines the known issues and workarounds for the current state of the CLI tools.
 Issues will also have a workaround and affects sections if necessary.
 You can use this page to